AFriendlyIrin/DWNO-Terminology-Changes/README.md

 Only the raw asset files are provided.
 You will need to pack them into `DigimonDataR.cpk` using a CPK file tool.
 If you do this, the mod is compatible with the Switch version on any custom firmware with LayeredFS compatibility.

 ## Known Issues
-Replacing all 6 files in the CPK causes the game to crash when loading certain areas.
+ * Replacing all 6 files in the CPK causes the game to hang when entering Jijimon's house.
 It's not any particular file, it's just any 6 file changes.
 I have no idea why this happens, but choose 1 file to exclude until the problem can be resolved.
+ * Repacking the CPK, at least with the CPK tool I'm using (CPK File Browser), causes the game to hang when attempting to load any story cutscene.